InfinityBotList/node-sdk/packages/ipm/README.md

 ## Usage

-Run `infinity` every time you have modified and installed your dependencies to produce a new `package-lock.json`.
+Run `ipm` every time you have modified and installed your dependencies to produce a new `package-lock.json`.

 ```
-Usage: infinity [options] [directory]
+Usage: ipm [options] [directory]

 Options:
   -V, --version  output the version number